it3xl/cmd-multiple-commands-from-under-csharp/README.md

 ### Warning

-For any invocations without an iteractive session!<br/>
+For any invocations without an iteractive session (build machines, windows services)!<br/>
 Use the **ExecAndShowCatched** method instead of **ExecAndShow**.
 ExecAndShow doesn't work in this case.

 ```csharp